Sales

 This is really all that matters: Is there alignment between your solution and their problems?
 If you end the discovery call knowing how you can help them, congratulations.
 You just ran a successful sales discovery process.

 Remember, though, your prospect doesn’t necessarily know at this point that you can solve their problems, because you haven’t done a demo or solution validation yet.
-So we’re back to that whole it’s-not-about-you-it’s-about-them thing.

-“A strong discovery process involves a flowing, back-and-forth conversation with the prospect about their issues and circumstances,” says Daniel O'Dowd of Sales Enablement Collective, “You want to avoid it feeling like an interview, or worse, an interrogation.”
+“A strong discovery process involves a flowing, back-and-forth conversation with the prospect about their issues and circumstances,” says Daniel O'Dowd of Sales Enablement Collective.
+“You want to avoid it feeling like an interview, or worse, an interrogation.”

-At this point, it’s all about asking the right sales discovery questions to get them to open up.
-“Develop a list of questions that elevate the conversation,” says Vincent Burruano, “You need to demonstrate that you have expertise and experience in the area you’re selling in.
+“Develop a list of questions that elevate the conversation,” says Vincent Burruano.
+“You need to demonstrate that you have expertise and experience in the area you’re selling in.
 Be properly prepared to have a business conversation with stakeholders that demonstrates your higher-level understanding of your role–to solve business problems–not simply to sell something.”

-“Don't be afraid to ask hard questions right away,” says Jesús Vargas, Founder & CEO of Low Code Agency, “Those are usually related to price, timeline, and expectations.”
+“Don't be afraid to ask hard questions right away,” says Jesús Vargas, Founder & CEO of Low Code Agency.
+“Those are usually related to price, timeline, and expectations.”

-It can help to use a discovery call checklist or sales framework to get valuable insights into your prospect’s needs if they match your company’s criteria for what makes a sales opportunity.
+It can also help to use a discovery call checklist or sales framework to get valuable insights into your prospect’s needs if they match your company’s criteria for what makes a sales opportunity.

 Some sales discovery frameworks include: